Quick: Name a national park in Florida.

 National park fees and free days

 Every year, the national parks offer several free days — Martin Luther King Jr. Day, the first day of National Park Week, the anniversary of the National Park Service, National Public Lands Day and Veterans Day.
 In 2024, Juneteenth was added to the list of free days.
 See this story to see dates for this year.

 Current members of the military and veterans get free admission.
-In 2021, the families of fourth and fifth grade students also enter without fees.
+The families of fourth grade students also enter without fees.
 Details on those programs and other passes are in this Florida Rambler story.

 Discounted passes to national parks are available for senior citizens.
 Additionally, the annual America the Beautiful National Parks and Federal Recreational Lands Pass allows unlimited entrance to more than 2,000 federal recreation areas, including all national parks.
 In 2024, the cost is $80 for this annual pass.
 Here’s more information about passes.